nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

     Nat Genet 50, 874–882 (2018).
     doi: [10.1038/s41588-018-0122-z](https://doi.org/10.1038/s41588-018-0122-z)

-So to very briefly summarize how VAMP-seq works:
+To very briefly summarize how VAMP-seq works:

 1. To see how much different cells are expressing a gene, you fuse that gene with a gene for EGFP or similar, so the cells glow more the more the gene is expressed.